-If there is no recognised union, the employer must make arrangements for the election of employee representatives with whom consultation will then take place within similar time limits.
+If there is no recognised union, the employer must make arrangements for the election of employee representatives with whom consultation will then take place within the same minimum timeframe.

 An employer that fails to engage in adequate collective consultation over redundancies risks a large financial penalty called a protective award.